 - legislative changes to immediately amend the Indian Act: An Act to amend the Indian Act in response to the Superior Court of Quebec decision in Descheneaux c.
 Canada (Procureur général) (Bill S-3)

-- collaborative process on Indian registration, band membership and First Nation citizenship
+- collaborative process on Indian registration, band membership and First Nations citizenship

 Legislative changes were introduced in October 2016 under Bill S-3.
-The act received royal assent on December 12, 2017.
-Bill S-3 not only remedied the issues identified in the Descheneaux decision that came into force on December 22, 2017, it also includes provisions to remove what is commonly known as the 1951 cut-off (the practice of linking registration reform to the date of the creation of the modern Indian registry in 1951), but with a delayed coming into force to allow for consultation on an implementation plan.
-The act also requires that Canada consult broadly on issues around Indian registration, band membership and First Nation citizenship.
+The act received royal assent on December 12, 2017 and came into force on December 22, 2017.
+Bill S-3 not only remedied the issues identified in the Descheneaux decision, it also includes provisions to remove what is commonly known as the 1951 cut-off (the practice of linking registration reform to the date of the creation of the modern Indian registry in 1951), but with a delayed coming into force to allow for consultation on an implementation plan.
+The act also requires that Canada consult broadly on issues around Indian registration, band membership and First Nations citizenship.

 In addition, Bill S-3 requires that the government report back to each house of parliament on three separate occasions:

 - on the design of the consultation process, within 5 months of royal assent (by May 12, 2018)

 - on the results of the consultation one year after the consultations begin (by June 12, 2019)

 - on the review of Bill S-3 amendments to determine whether all sex-based inequities have been eliminated with respect to those provisions and on the operation of those provisions within 3 years of royal assent (by December 12, 2020)

 Finally, the legislation mandates that the consultation process must be conducted through the lens of the United Nations Declaration on the Rights of Indigenous Peoples, the Canadian Charter of Rights and Freedoms and, if applicable, the Canadian Human Rights Act.